 World Religions

-Seven traditions.
+Seven religions.
 Billions of believers.
 One curious look at what they believe.

 Hinduism